Top 6 Fitness Blogs for Beginners

 His credentials come from organizations such as Indiana Wesleyan University, Ivy Tech College, Utah State University, and the ISSA College of Exercise Science.

-Nathan has 20 years of personal and professional experience in the health and fitness world.
+Nathan has 20 years of personal, fitness enthusiasts and professional experience in the health and fitness world.

 He works with people from across the globe, including locations such as Kuwait, Australia, and the USA.

 The ultimate home workout program for beginnersJuly 13, 2020